Once upon a time, states where weed is legal were a rarity – an exception to the rule of federal prohibition.

-Provisions allowing adults 21 and older to possess up to three ounces of marijuana flower and 24 grams of concentrates took immediate effect, while those permitting home cultivation of up to six weed plants at a maximum of 12 per household won’t enter into force until 2022.
+Adults 21 and older can legally possess up to three ounces of marijuana flower and 24 grams of concentrates, home cultivation of up to six weed plants at a maximum of 12 per household is also legal.

 Oregon residents opted to legalize recreational pot through Measure 91, which was approved by 56 percent of voters in November 2014.

 The subsequent enabling legislation took effect on July 1, 2015, allowing adults 21 and older to possess up to eight ounces of cannabis flower and grow up to four plants.